magento/merchdocs/PURCHASE_ORDERS.md

 *  Error - For instance, if a product was available at PO creation time but unavailable at approval time, an error will occur.

 Emails are also sent to the required approver(s).
-If a PO requires multiple approvals, emails are sent to the next approver in the correct approver order.
+If a purchase order requires multiple approvals, emails are sent to the next approver in the correct approver order.

 The email templates can be modified as needed.
 They can be found at **Stores** > **Configuration** > **Sales** > **Sales Emails** > **Purchase Order Approval**.